cyclr/docs/Shop-Monkey-authentication.md

 ### Get authentication details

-To authenticate your connector, you need a Public Key and a Private Key.
+To authenticate your connector, you need the Public Key and a Private Key for your Shopmonkey account.

 ### Get a Public Key and Private Key